 1

-You are legally responsible for customer vehicles while they are in your care.
-Bailee's liability insurance is essential for any workshop holding customer vehicles - whether overnight or just during the day.
-Check that your cover limit is adequate for the value of vehicles you typically hold.
+You are legally responsible for every customer vehicle in your possession.
+Motor trade or bailee's liability insurance is essential for any workshop holding customer vehicles, whether overnight or during the day.
+Confirm your per-vehicle limit is adequate for the types of vehicles you commonly service.

 2